Inside Nick Cordero and Amanda Kloots' Heartwarming, Heartbreaking Love Story - E! Online

 Amanda's indescribably positive energy ruled the day and weeks that followed, even when she announced a few days before his death that "in a perfect world" he would be a candidate for a double lung transplant so that he could live "the kind of life that I know my husband would want to live," let alone a semblance of the life he had lived before COVID-19.

-That was a grim diagnosis, but with so many people praying for that miracle, the mass hope that Cordero would pull through, that his body would somehow recover, never seemed misplaced.
+That was a grim diagnosis, but with so many people praying for that miracle, the mass hope that Nick would pull through, that his body would somehow recover, never seemed misplaced.

 But he died on Sunday morning.
 At least Amanda, who spent weeks not being able to see him due to visitation restrictions in place because of the pandemic, was able to be with him in the end.